-A small spreading shrub to about 0.3 metres tall and up to 2 metres wide, creating a moderate cover.
+A small spreading shrub to about 0.3 metres tall and up to 2 metres wide, creating a moderate low cover.

 It is restricted to a small area in NSW in the North West Slopes and Tablelands, specifically the Inverell and Bendemeer areas.
 It is typically found growing in amongst granite rocks and boulders on shallow soils, in heath and dry sclerophyll woodland.

-Listed as threatened with extinction in the wild.
+It is listed as threatened with extinction in the wild.

-Flowers are produced in clusters of 1 to 6 at the terminals of the branches, with a tubular shape resembling flowers of the Darwinia genus, but rich-gold / yellow to red in colour.
+Flowers are produced in clusters of 1 to 6 at the terminals of the branches, with a tubular shape, somewhat resembling flowers of the related Darwinia genus, but rich-gold / yellow to red in colour.
 Flowers have a long protruding carpel that extends out from the rest of the flower.
 Flowers cover the whole top of the plant and have a strong aroma.
 Flowering occurs in late September to November and can be very showy.